Key Takeaways for 2026:

 Build Systems That Reduce Mental Load

 Decision fatigue is real, especially for freelancers managing everything alone.
 Systems help automate choices so your energy stays focused on creative output.
+In 2026, AI-powered tools make this easier than ever.

 High-impact systems include: